Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 <img src="{{ page.root }}/fig/03_02_phyloseq_taxtab.png" alt="A table where the taxonomic identification information of all OTUs is displayed.
 Each row represent one OTU and the columns its identification at different levels in the taxonomic taxonomic classification ranks, beginning with Kingdom until we reach Species in the seventh column " />
 <em> Figure 3.
 Table of the OTU data from our `biom_metagenome` object. <em/>

-To make it easier for us downstream we will remove the prefix on each item which contains information about the rank and instead rename the header of the DataFrame to contain this information.
+To make downstream analysis easier for us we will remove the prefix (e.g. `f__`) on each item.
+This contains information about the rank of the assigned taxonomy, we don't want to lose this information so will and instead rename the header of each column of the DataFrame to contain this information.

 To remove unnecessary characters we are going to use command `substring()`.

 This command is useful to extract or replace characters in a vector.
 To use the command, we have to indicate the vector (x) followed by the first element to replace or extract (first) and the last element to be replaced (last).
-For instance: `substring (x, first, last)`. `substring()` is a "flexible" command, especially to select characters of different lengths as in our case.
-Therefore, it is not necessary to indicate "last", so it will take the last position of the character by default.
-Considering that a matrix is a arrangement of vectors, we can use this command.
-Each character in `.Data` is preceded by 3 spaces occupied by a letter and two underscores, for example: `o__Rhodobacterales`.
-In this case "Rodobacterales" starts at position 4 with an R. So to remove the unnecessary characteres we will use the following code:
+For instance: `substring (x, first, last)`.
+If a last position is not used it will be set to the end of the string.

+The prefix for each item in `biom_metagenome` is made up of a letter an two underscores, for example: `o__Bacillales`.
+In this case "Bacillales" starts at position 4 with an B.
+So to remove the unnecessary characters we will use the following code:

 ~~~
 > biom_metagenome@tax_table@.Data <- substring(biom_metagenome@tax_table@.Data, 4)